 We’re committed to the development of people irrespective of gender, age, race, religion, marital status, sexual orientation or disability.
 Successful candidates come from a wide range of backgrounds.

 Fast Streamers are technically graded Higher Executive Officer (Development).
 If you are a substantive civil servant at HEO level or equivalent and below, have successfully completed probation; and are not subject to disciplinary or poor performance measures, you will be exempt from the degree requirement.
 Civil servants on fixed term contracts, and casual or agency staff, are not eligible to claim this exemption and must apply as other members of the public.

 There is no longer a separate in-service entry route for the Central Departments Fast Stream.
 You will apply via the externally-advertised competition and go through the same processes and assessments as external applicants.
-Be aware that if you are successful you might not remain in your current department.
+Please be aware that if you are successful in your application you will be issued a new contact outlining the new terms and conditions which will supersede your old contract and you might not remain in your current department.
 Existing Civil Servants wishing to apply for the TiB scheme only should email TiBAdmin@HomeOffice.gsi.gov.uk before Friday 25th October 2013.
 Please note that in-service applications can be made for either the GFS or TiB, but not both.

 Find out more about the application process here.